EU AI Act Deadlines: What's Due and When After the Omnibus Delay

 What comes later

-High-risk AI systems that are regulated as safety components of products covered by existing EU harmonised legislation (listed in Annex I, Section A) get an additional year.
-This applies to AI embedded in:
+High-risk AI systems that are regulated as safety components of products covered by existing EU harmonised legislation (listed in Annex I, Section A) get longer still.
+The Omnibus moved this from 2 August 2027 to 2 August 2028.
+It applies to AI embedded in:

 - Machinery and equipment